-The Captain had seen many a storm at sea and knew how fast they could turn ugly.
+He had seen many a storm at sea, and knew how fast they could turn ugly.
 The ocean swells were now at ten feet; Horizons bow plowing hard into each one that rose to meet them.
-Kenner called out to the Captain; his voice barely heard over the wind whipping across the middeck, “Capt’n Sir, she’s fighting the pull!
+Kenner called out to the Captain; his voice barely heard over the wind whipping across the middeck, and whistling through the rigging.
+“Capt’n Sir, she’s fighting the pull!
 The foremast is overtaxed and may give way!”

-Danielle pulled a large amount of sailcloth onto her worktable and cut it off.
-Next to her she had her book laid out with the pages opened to The Marauder for a set of mains and jibs.
+_Danielle pulled a large amount of sailcloth onto her work table and cut it off.
+Next to her she had her book laid out with the pages opened to The Marauder and its list of sails.
+Captain Michaels placed orders for a set of mains and jibs.

 Danielle marked the lengths and positions where the battens were to be fitted.
 Her proficiency, considered to many as an art, became even more prevalent with the ships colors and symbols she embroidered on the sales.
-A main sail could cover four squares.
 Most ships contained about one hundred squares of sail area.
-The Marauder, a three masted schooner, displayed seventy square plus six, and would require -nearly eight-hundred yards of canvas to complete.
-Danielle, with the help of her younger sister Mellissa, would complete the work in a months’ time.
-She continued at her craft though her mind still occasionally would be on Brock.
+The Marauder, displayed seven square plus six, and would require eight-hundred yards of canvas to complete.
+Danielle, with the help of her younger sister Mellissa, would complete the work in three weeks’ time.

-The Captain walked forward on the deck of the horizons and approached his first mate, “Mr. Kenner?” the wind continued pushing hard Against them.
+Captain Stephens walked forward on the deck of the horizons and approached his first mate, “Mr. Kenner?”
+Captain Stephens yelled; as the winds pushed hard against the Horizon.

-“Aye Capt’n she’s standin’ tough, but these winds are picking up!”
-The salt air was slapping them in the face, and he could feel the rain now mixing in with the wind.
+“Aye Capt’n she’s standin’ tough but these winds are picking up!”
+The salt air mixed with the wind slapping them in the face.

-“Aye Sir!” he replied, his eyes never leaving the men aloft.
+“Aye Sir!” the man replied; his eyes never leaving the men.

-“Let out lifelines port and starboard in case someone goes over!
+“Let out life lines port and starboard!
 Stow the Top gallants and upper mains, Capt’n is going to give way and ride the storm!”

-“Aye Aye, I’ll send up more men,” he said trying to watch above through the rain now blowing in sideways.
+“Aye Aye, I’ll send up more men,” he said trying to watch above though the rain now was blowing in sideways.
 He turned to the men standing at the ready by the mast.
 “Up in it men, stow the top’s and upper mains!”
-Step lively!’
+Step-lively!’